samboy/ChessGraphics/README.md

 # Cuernavaca

 Chess Cuernava is a public domain font suitable for making Chess diagrams.
-Its graphics are based on public domain vector files available at the Wikimedia commons.
+Its graphics are mostly based on public domain vector files available at the Wikimedia commons.

 To use, install the `ChessCuernavaca.ttf` file in the `Cuernavaca/`